KatyT12/Random-3DTerrain-Generator/README.md

     . glew
     . assimp

-And likely some other libraries but you are likely to already have them.
+And some other libraries but you are likely to already have them.
 All of the libraries used are listed in CMakeLists.txt

 ## Configuration